How are special educational needs identified by schools

 - widens the attainment gap

 The first response to such progress should be high quality teaching targeted at their areas of weakness.
 Evidence based interventions should be tried within the classroom or in small group withdrawal but delivered by well-trained staff and monitored closely by the class teacher.
-You can find out more, about what you can expect from your child’s school in the expectations of schools SEND education and training provision document.
+You can find out more, about what you can expect from your child's school in the Graduated Approach to Inclusion Framework